A survey and analysis of TLS interception mechanisms and motivations: Challenges introduced by TLS

 \item \textit{DDoS}.
 For L7 DDoS protections, other application-agnostic markers such as traffic provenance or uncommon traffic patterns are still relevant indicators; however, effectively distinguishing attackers from legitimate traffic benefits from the access to the cleartext traffic~\cite{rfc8404}.
 This is achieved as part of IPS/WAF solutions discussed above.

 Volumetric DDoS protection is agnostic to TLS, and therefore does not constitute a use case for access to the HTTP traffic.
-However, the pre-request authorization mechanism it is often associated with requires the ability to answer the client's request with a challenge prior to involving the end server.
+However, the pre-request authorization mechanism that often comes with such protections requires the ability to answer the client's request with a challenge prior to involving the end server.

 \item \textit{Load balancing and QoS}.
-Assertions are often made that TLS impacts load balancing, and proposals try to address this problem~\cite{embark,mctls,draft-camwinget-tls-use-cases-05,rfc8404}.
+Assertions are often made that TLS impacts load balancing, and proposals try to address this problem~\cite{mctls,draft-camwinget-tls-use-cases-05,rfc8404}.
 However, in general, load balancing is not dependent on application-layer information.
 Typical network load balancing deals with Layer 3 (IP) or 4 (TCP).
 When load balancers also act as TLS terminators, the load of decrypting TLS traffic is therefore not the bottleneck (it is not yet load balanced), and hence TLS does not introduce new challenges with such load balancers.

 Only application-layer load balancers (ALBs) that are not TLS terminators suffer from encrypted TLS traffic.
 This seems to be the case in cellular networks when MLB, traffic queuing, or dynamic QoS is used~\cite{rfc8404}.
 In those three cases, TLS traffic prevents these functions from obtaining the relevant information to make decisions, possibly leading to a degraded user experience.